Zaphrog/content/src/content/lesson/what-is-dom-define-dom.md

 ## The innerHTML
 ***

 As you already know, each element in the HTML document can have some sort of HTML content.
-It does not matter if it is a `<P>`, `<DIV>`,`<A>` or any other HTML element; it can have its own innerHTML combined with more HTML content.
+It does not matter if it is a `<p>`, `<div>`,`<a>` or any other HTML element; it can have its own innerHTML combined with more HTML content.

 ![what is dom](../../assets/images/2387325b-338c-4c18-bb0f-2f95ed28901f.png)